 - Shortness of breath with or without chest discomfort

-- Nausea or vomiting with lightheadedness, dizziness, or cold sweat
+- Nausea or vomiting with lightheadedness, dizziness, or a cold sweat

-Coronary artery disease (CAD) becomes more likely as you get older or if it runs in your family.
-But you can manage many other risk factors, including:
+Coronary artery disease becomes more likely as you get older or if it runs in your family.
+Other risk factors include

 - High blood pressure